objcio/markdown-playgrounds/README.md

-# playground-simplified
+# Markdown Playgrounds for Swift

+## Prerequisites

-Note: at the time of writing, in order for this to work, you need to have [cmark](https://github.com/commonmark/cmark) installed from master (not via homebrew)
+- You need to have [cmark](https://github.com/commonmark/cmark) installed from master (not via homebrew).
+If you use the version from homebrew, you won't get proper syntax highlighting (especially for inline elements).